Chris Gladwin (cricketer): 1984–1990

 In 1984, Gladwin was a regular choice as Essex opening batsman when he played in 26 matches.
 This was his best season as he scored 1,396 runs at 33.23 and made one century and nine half-centuries.
 The century was his career highest score of 162 for Essex against Cambridge University in the season opener at Fenner's.
 Essex won the toss and batted first.
 Gladwin opened with Graham Gooch and they amassed a first wicket partnership of 145 before Gooch was out for 89.
 Gladwin then shared a second wicket partnership of 154 with Keith Fletcher.
 After Fletcher was out for 59, Gladwin went on to make 162 before he was the third wicket to fall at 326/3.
 Essex eventually declared on 463/4 but Cambridge managed to draw the match.
 Gladwin played for Essex against a strong West Indian touring team in 1984.
 He opened both innings with Gooch and made scores of 8 and 26.
 He also took a catch to dismiss West Indies captain Viv Richards, who had made 60.
 The match, played on the County Ground, Chelmsford, ended as a draw.

 Gladwin was awarded his Essex county cap in 1984.
 However, his first-class career fell away after that.
 He made only thirteen appearances in 1985 and was a reserve player in 1986 and 1987, his last two seasons at Essex.
 Even so, he was part of three County Championship title-winning teams in each of the 1983, 1984 and 1986 seasons.
 In 1988, Gladwin joined Suffolk where he played in the Minor Counties Championship and in List A limited overs matches.
 He played for Derbyshire in 1989, his last season as a first-class player, making four appearances.
 His last season with Suffolk was 1990 and he then retired from county cricket.

 Coaching

 Gladwin has continued to be involved in Essex club cricket on the coaching side of the sport.
-He has been active with the Old Brentwoods, Wickford, Westcliff, and Hornchurch clubs, initially as a player-coach but by 2015 he had become a full-time coach with Westcliff-on-Sea Cricket Club.
+He has been active with the Old Brentwoods, Witham, Wickford, Westcliff, and Hornchurch clubs, initially as a player-coach but by 2015 he had become a full-time coach with Westcliff-on-Sea Cricket Club.